stephanj/Scheduling-using-GPT4/README.md

 ## Conclusion

+I'm afraid that using a one-shot GPT4 prompt with maximum 4K tokens will not work.
-I'm afraid the 4K token version of GPT-4 will not work, waiting for the 8K and 32K token release.
+However I'm convinced that the 8K and 32K token release will do the trick.

+To be continued.